CUMBERLAND MALL

 As a keeping up measure, CUMBERLAND MALL was given a 4 million dollar face lift during 1989.
 As part of the "magic in the making" refurbishment, the quirky '70s Mod interior was redone in Post Modern decor, which included additional lighting, brass handrails and Victorian-style benches.
 Marble flooring covered the original brown tile and a glass-enclosed elevator and merry-go-round were installed in Center Court

 The downward spiral of CUMBERLAND MALL was exacerbated by the shuttering of its original Macy's (nee' Davison's), in April 2003.
-Rich's had been rebranded as Rich's-Macy's on February 2, 2003.
+Rich's had been rebranded as a Rich's-Macy's on February 2, 2003.
 The store became a full-fledged Macy's on March 6, 2005.
 The Rich's name was retired at this time.
 J.C.
 Penney was shuttered on June 4, 2005, leaving the mall with two vacant anchor spaces.

-The demolished Davison's was replaced by a (77,000 square foot) Lifestyle Plaza, similar to that that General Growth Properties had added to PERIMETER MALL in the year 2000.
+The demolished Davison's was replaced by a (77,000 square foot) Lifestyle Plaza, similar to that that GGP had added to PERIMETER MALL in the year 2000.
 This new addition included P.F.
 Chang's China Bistro, Maggiano's Little Italy, Stoney River Legendary Steaks, The Cheesecake Factory, Ted's Montana Grill and Chico and Soma retail stores.
+An official grand opening was held on November 17, 2006.
+CUMBERLAND MALL now spanned approximately 1,106,000 leasable square feet and contained 150 stores and services under its roof.

-Meanwhile, Brookfield Property Partners, based in Hamilton, Bermuda, had acquired a share of General Growth Properties in 2016.
+Brookfield Property Partners, based in Hamilton, Bermuda, acquired a share of General Growth Properties in 2016.
 In August 2018, Brookfield established 100 percent ownership of the corporation.
 Hence, CUMBERLAND MALL became part of the Brookfield retail center portfolio.

 Sources: